nrfconnect/sdk-nrf/samples/matter/template/README.rst

    :header: heading
    :rows: nrf52840dk_nrf52840, nrf5340dk_nrf5340_cpuapp, nrf21540dk_nrf52840

-For testing purposes, that is to commission the device and :ref:`control it remotely <matter_template_network_mode>` through a Thread network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>` (which requires additional hardware depending on which setup you choose).
+For testing purposes, that is to commission the device and :ref:`control it remotely <matter_template_network_mode>` through a Thread network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
+This requires additional hardware depending on the setup you choose.

 .. note::
     |matter_gn_required_note|